DanielGutmann/mltoolkit/mldp/README.md

 ### Implementation of custom steps ###

-In order to implement custom steps, the user has to extend base classes of a desired step.
+In order to implement custom steps, the user has to extend the base class of a desired step's type.
 For example, to write a custom reader, the user needs to extend **BaseReader** from **mldp/steps/readers/base_reader.py**.

 Please remember that all steps are required to output data-chunks in the **intermediate format** as explained below.